yilinjuang/WiFi-QR-Go/README.md

 - macOS 11.0 (Big Sur) or later
 - Mac with a built-in camera or connected webcam
+- Location Services enabled (required on macOS 13+ for WiFi network scanning)

 ## Privacy

-- Only accesses the camera when the app is running
+- Camera access: Only used when the app is running to scan QR codes
+- Location access: Required by macOS to read WiFi network names (SSIDs).
+Your location is not tracked or stored
 - Does not store or transmit Wi-Fi credentials
 - Only connects to networks with user confirmation

 ## Technical Details

-- Swift 5
+- Swift 5 with modern concurrency (async/await)
 - SwiftUI for the user interface
 - AVFoundation for camera access
 - Vision framework for QR code detection
 - CoreWLAN for Wi-Fi connectivity
+- CoreLocation for WiFi network access permissions

 ## Demo